strapdata/elassandra/docs/elassandra/source/installation.rst

   curl -X GET http://localhost:9200/

-You should get something like:
+You should get something like this:

 .. parsed-literal::
   {